-Cauliflower is another garden stalwart that is pleasingly easy to grow.
+Cauliflower is another garden stalwart that is pleasingly easy to grow, rich in Vitamin C and low in calories.
 For a little variety try growing purple or green flowering varieties.
 Unlike the traditional white cauliflower these don’t require blanching.

 Planted in rich soil and watered regularly cauliflowers will grow throughout the year.

 A pleasingly undemanding crop.
 Rows of white cauliflower heads are a common sight in vegetable gardens during the fall.
 Colorful varieties, that don’t require blanching, are also available and just as easy to cultivate.